ZEYAD-8/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 variable aliasing and object identifiers, types, and mutability.
 The project involved a series of quiz-like questions the answers to which I provided in single-line `.txt` files.
+I also created the bash script [create files](./create_files.sh) to help me create all these files at once

 ## Tasks :page_with_curl: